 The turn in fortune’s wheel came to Perce in the 1940s when he began operating an illegal baccarat school.
 It proved to be a financial bonanza and bankrolled his gambling excesses as he laundered his money on the racecourse – a debonair, high rolling punter of the ‘fifties.
 In the years during and after the war, illegal gambling burgeoned in Sydney under a benign, or rather corrupt, policing administration.
 In this respect, Galea boasted impeccable connections, numbering among his friends the future N.S.W.
 Police Commissioner, Fred Hanson, and a future State Premier in Bob Askin.
 Galea would eventually become the king of illegal casinos as his empire in King’s Cross and the eastern suburbs of Sydney flourished down the years with establishments such as the Roslyn Social Club, the Victoria Club and the Forbes Club.
 And much of his fortune would be channelled into the racecourse, whether through his expensive and extensive acquisition of bloodstock or his galvanising tilts in the betting ring.

 Perce Galea first registered his famous colours of ‘black, orange maltese cross, orange arm-bands, black cap’ with the A.J.C. in 1961 and it was the same year that he bought into his first racehorse, Sugarfoot, a tried three-year-old bay colt by Pan that had fairly ordinary form racing in the country districts of Victoria.
 Trained and raced in the nominal ownership of J. H. Nickson, the colt after being backed into 9/10 favouritism by Galea fell into win a three-year-old maiden at Kembla Grange in February 1961 in the hands of Athol Mulley.
 Upon returning to scale, the forthright Mulley lost no time in advising Perce to part company with the colt post haste.
 Galea accepted Mulley’s advice and ploughed his funds instead into leasing a giant, rising five-year-old bay gelding by Summertime named Summer Smile.
 The horse was trained by Cec Rolls for other clients when he stormed home to win a Rosehill welter in March 1962 beating a future Doncaster winner in Persian Puzzle, and it was Rolls that suggested the prospect of a lease to Galea.
-Rolls was a softly-spoken, dapperly-dressed trainer and originally hailed from a racing background in Glen Innes, but now resided at picturesque Lurline Bay.
-He held a No. 1 licence and trained his small team on Randwick racecourse; his older brother, Charles ‘Happy’ Rolls had been foreman for Tommy Smith for twelve years until the pair fell out in March 1960.
+Rolls was a softly-spoken, dapperly-dressed trainer and originally hailed from a racing background in Glen Innes, where his father Charlie Rolls had been a prominent Northern Rivers trainer around Grafton and on the pony tracks in Sydney before World War II.
+Cec Rolls now resided at picturesque Lurline Bay and held a No. 1 licence, training his small team on Randwick racecourse.
+His older brother, Charles ‘Happy’ Rolls had been foreman for Tommy Smith for twelve years until the pair fell out in March 1960.

 ‘Leviathan’ – that delicious adjective so beloved of racing pressmen over the years in describing the big punters that have walked upon the Turf seemed singularly fitting for Perce Galea.
 So often the big betting duels in the Saturday sunshine between high profile punter and bookmaker had been portrayed in the sporting pages as a life and death contest of High Noon proportions.
 In Perce Galea’s case, it was literally true.
 In July 1963, just as Eskimo Prince was first beginning to show his precocious ability on the training ground, Perce Galea was rushed to St Vincent’s Hospital, Darlinghurst, in a critical condition after suffering a severe heart attack while playing handball at the Clovelly surf club.
 Doctors in attendance told his wife, Beryl, to prepare for the worst and even Cardinal Norman Gilroy visited his private room to perform the last rites.
 Not for the last time, Galea cheated death and staged a remarkable recovery in the hospital after a stay of nine weeks.
 However, his cardiologist warned this prince of punters henceforth to avoid tension and heart strain by scaling down his betting activities.
 Fat chance with Eskimo Prince scheduled to make his racecourse debut just a matter of weeks later!